-IT has four constant objectives as it provides services and solutions for the organization.
+IT has three constant objectives as it provides services and solutions for the organization.
 The first objective targets the availability of key information services and systems.
 The second objective is a progressive focus on improving processes that enables the organization to be more efficient.
 The third focuses on growing the organization through the deployment of innovative solutions that allows the organization to offer new services and applications.
-The fourth objective focuses on the total cost of ownership within the college's budget lifecycle.